Exact separation phenomenon for the eigenvalues of large Information-Plus-Noise type matrices. Application to spiked models: Application to spiked models

 \subsection{Subordination property of rectangular free convolution of ratio $c$}

 For any $c\in]0,1]$, the rectangular free convolution $\boxplus_{c}$ is defined in \cite{BG} in the following way.
-Let $M_{n,N}$, $N_{n,N}$ be $n$ by $N$ independent random matrices, one of them having a distribution which is invariant by multiplication by any unitary matrix on any side, the symmetrized empirical singular measures of which tend, as $N$ tends to infinity in such a way that $n/N$ tends to $c$, to nonrandom probability measures $\nu_1$, $\nu_2$.
-Then the symmetrized {empirical singular law \footnotemark}
+Let $M_{n,N}$, $N_{n,N}$ be $n$ by $N$ independent random matrices, one of them having a distribution which is invariant by multiplication by any unitary matrix on any side, the symmetrized {empirical singular measures\footnotemark} of which tend, as $N$ tends to infinity in such a way that $n/N$ tends to $c$, to nonrandom probability measures $\nu_1$, $\nu_2$.